-After many years leading tours and workshops for other companies at home and abroad, Niall and Charlotte Benvie established Food and Photography Retreats in 2018.
-Our offer combines cultivating your photography in attractive locations with great hospitality, conversation and food.
+After many years leading tours and workshops for other companies at home and abroad, Niall and Charlotte Benvie incorporated Food and Photography Retreats in 2018.
+Our offer combines the cultivation of your creativity in attractive locations with great hospitality, conversation and food.

-Niall has been a professional photographer, writer, designer and guide for 30 years with a massive publication record including six books and hundreds of articles.
-He has been involved in founding and running several of the biggest outdoor photographic initiatives of the last decade, including Meet Your Neighbours, Wild Wonders of Europe and 2020VISION and is recognised for the innovative nature of his work - and capacity for re-invention.
+Niall has been a professional photographer, writer, designer and guide for 31 years with a massive publication record including seven books and hundreds of articles.
+He has been involved in founding and running several of the biggest outdoor photographic initiatives of the last 15 years, including Meet Your Neighbours, Wild Wonders of Europe and 2020VISION and is recognised for the innovative nature of his work - and capacity for re-invention.

 For 28 years, Charlotte combined a career in the Civil Service with freelance catering and hosting roles before coming to work with husband, Niall.
 Guests value not only her expertise in the kitchen and dining room but her attention to detail and warmth.

 She has a keen eye for a picture too and can also assist with Lightroom processing.
 She is a trained chocolatiere and between Retreats sells her work in France.

+Contact Niall and Charlotte:

+Telephone: +33 6 03 67 81 26 or +33 7 52 62 06 00

+e-mail: office@foodandphotographyretreats.com

-Contact Niall and Charlotte: Les Saumais, 193 Chemin de Sensué, 58250 SAINT-SEINE, France Telephone:+33 7 52 62 06 00 e-mail: office@foodandphotographyretreats.com Food and Photography Retreats Ltd is a private company limited by guarantee, registered in Scotland: SC596219.
+Food and Photography Retreats Ltd is a private company, limited by guarantee and registered in Scotland: SC596219.

-E

-j

-FOOD AND Photography •• Retreats ••
+VAT registration 424 9805 79

+with the Benvies